michal-sladecek/MinskTrain/README.md

 ##Tasks for 13.-15.
 -Add frontend to testing (fetching and results)
--BUG: train coming out of map (except the last station) should return BAD_OPERATION

 -Make tooltips, everything should be much more intuitive -Add plus/minus/divide/multiply stations                            H   (O)